AIDC-AI/Parrot/README.md

 ## 🎄 MMMB

 We provide the MMMB benchmark at [Huggingface](https://huggingface.co/datasets/AIDC-AI/Parrot-dataset/tree/main/mmmb).
-It contains 6 languages, 15 categories, and 12,000 questions.
+It contains 6 languages, 15 categories, and 12,000 questions (Following the company's data review, it was identified that some of the data might contain non-compliant information, which could result in the total number of entries in the dataset being slightly fewer than 2,000.)
 You can download the dataset and use it for your own experiments.
 We utilize the tsv file to store the dataset, and it is easy to evaluate using the `VLMEvalKit`.

 <div align="center">
   <img src="./images/mmmb.png" width="600px" />